 Constant tracking exhausts the viewer

-Pacing is the other problem.
-If the music physically follows every cut, every step, every glance across a two-hour film, the score never breathes.
-The viewer never breathes.
-Silence and near-silence are tools.
-A score that never stops moving takes those tools away.
-Films like No Country for Old Men use this idea deliberately, pulling music back so that the moments with sound hit harder.
-Mickey mousing in drama works against that kind of contrast.
+Films like No Country for Old Men use this idea deliberately, allowing plenty of quiet, meditative moments to unfold naturally so that the moments with sound hit harder.
+Mickey mousing too much in drama works against that kind of balanced contrast.

 It can make a score sound generic

-Heavy mickey mousing also flattens a composer's voice.
-When the music is only reacting to picture, it stops having its own shape or perspective.
-The result can sound like temp track music, functional but forgettable.
-Great film scores, think Bernard Herrmann or Ennio Morricone, often work against the image in subtle ways.
-That tension between what you see and what you hear is part of what makes the score memorable.
-Over-syncing removes that tension entirely.
+Great film composers like Bernard Herrmann or Ennio Morricone will often work against the image in subtle ways.
+Creating tension between what the audience sees and what they hear is part of what makes the score memorable.
+If you over-syn, you're removing that tension entirely.

 Sync comparison